MaggieShao596/The_Calorie_Step_Connection/README.md

   frameborder="0"
 ></iframe>

+The plot below shows the empirical distribution of the test statistic under the null hypothesis from 1,000 permutations.
+The red line indicates the observed statistic, which falls far to the right of the null distribution.
+The p-value from our permutation test is **0.0**, confirming that the result is statistically significant.

+<iframe
+  src="assets/missingness_calorie_perm.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

 #### `avg_rating` Missingness is independent of `sodium (PDV)`

 - **Null Hypothesis:** The missingness of `avg_rating` is independent of `sodium (PDV)`.